 Anatomic divisions of the nervous system and their structures: CNS and PNS.
 Forming the CNS, the brain (encased in the skull) is continuous with the spinal cord (encased in the spinal column).
 Forming the PNS, cranial nerves emerge from the brainstem, while spinal nerves emerge from the spinal cord.
 In the PNS, nerves are associated with spinal, cranial or autonomic ganglia, which are not shown.

 Functional divisions of the nervous system: CNS and PNS.

 At the cellular level, the nervous system is composed of neurons and glial cells (Figure 1–3).
 Neurons (also called nerve cells or neuronal cells) are the main signaling cells that communicate with other neurons, muscles, or glands.
 Neurons can be categorized by their function as sensory neurons, motor neurons, or interneurons or by their morphology or neurotransmitter.
 Glial cells (also called neuroglia or glia) are the support cells in the nervous system.
 Astrocytes and satellite cells provide structural and metabolic support, oligodendrocytes and Schwann cells furnish myelination of axons, pericytes regulate capillaries, ependymal cells synthesize cerebrospinal fluid (CSF), microglia are immune cells, and enteric glia are part of the gastrointestinal (GI) tract.
 Neurons have a cell body where the nucleus and majority of cellular organelles are located and many biochemical activities occur.
-Neurons also contain specialized processes and regions that allow them to send and receive signals rapidly and precisely. ...
+Neurons also contain specialized processes and regions that allow them to send and receive signals rapidly ...